Silentwarior112/GT-TorqueCurveTool/readme.md

 9/20/2024:
-Added tachometer reference sheet and validity checks to exporter tab for GT3
+Added tachometer reference sheet and validity checks to exporter tab for GT3 Added validity checks to exporter tab for GT4

 9/19/2024:
 Added Car name database that directly links to the corresponding entry in the Engine Database for GT2